vatpac-technology/sops/docs/controller-skills/military.md

 </figure>

 ### Aircraft operating inside Restricted Area
 Military aircraft are permitted to operate within their designated Restricted Area as per the relevant NOTAM.
 Even if this Restricted Area is inside your airspace, you have no control authority over it.
-If a AWEC aircraft is up and certified, you transfer all traffic to that aircraft.
+If an AWEC aircraft is up and certified, you transfer all traffic to that aircraft.
 The AWEC aircraft will control up to the lateral boundries of the restricted airspace.
 AWEC aircraft will hand off departing traffic back to your control authority at 10NMs from the boundary.

+Airborne Early Warning & Control aircraft (AWEC) controls the tactical airspace, providing and supporting intellegence to fighter aircraft, supporting aircraft, surface combatants and land-based elements.

 !!! example
     **ARA**: "DRGN379, shortly entering R604 Restricted Area, identification and control services terminated, frequency change approved.
 Contact me prior to leaving for airways clearance"